UBC-MDS/DSCI_575_project_yuhengo_mkcchoy/results/milestone2_discussion.md

 ## Results

 We run the same queries as in `results/milestone1` and compare results of 5 out of 10 queries.
-We evaluate the results based on three dimensions (accuracy/completeness/fluency).
+The full results are recorded in `notebooks/milestone2_rag.ipynb`.
+We evaluate the results based on three dimensions (accuracy completeness, and fluency).

 | Query | Accuracy | Completeness | Fluency | Brief Notes |
 | --- | --- | --- | --- | --- |